rage-js/core/README.md

 # How the RAGE module codebase works?

 We write the module code initally in Typescript and later on production, you can compile it to CJS and ESM simultaneously.
-The module code greatly adopts the OOP _(Object Oriented Programming)_ methods.
+The module code greatly adopts the OOP _(Object Oriented Programming)_ methods, that's why you may witness the majority of the functions are inside a class.

+# How to use this module?

+> [!WARNING]
+> Sorry!
+This section is under very very heavy development!

 # Tech Stack